krzysztofbralczyk/MultiThreadGame/README.md

 -open terminal in folder

--use './start_server' to start server
+-use './start_server' to start server terminal

--use './start_player' to start player(up to 4 times, each for one player)
+-use './start_player' to start player terminal(up to 4 times, each for one player)

 Link to simple demo: https://youtu.be/f0XbO9m9M6I